-This Firmware Upgrade Utility is part of the firmware upgrade package available on the APC website.
+This Firmware Upgrade Utility is part of the firmware upgrade package available on the www.apc.com website.
 (Never use an Upgrade Utility designated for one product to upgrade the firmware of another product).
+Note: This utility only supports FTP.

 Using the Utility for upgrades on Windows systems.
-On any supported Windows operating system, the NMC Firmware Upgrade Utility automates the transferring of the .nmc3 file.
+On any supported Windows operating system, the Firmware Upgrade Utility automates the transferring of the firmware modules, in the correct module order.

 Unzip the downloaded firmware upgrade file and double-click the .exe file.
-Enter the Host IP address, the user name, and the password in the dialog fields.
-You must also select either FTP or SCP and its associated port.
-NOTE: The chosen protocol must be enabled on the NMC device for the firmware upgrade to complete.
-See also "Using the NMC Firmware Upgrade Utility for multiple upgrades on Windows".
+Then enter the IP address, the user name, and the password in the dialog fields and click Upgrade Now.
+You can use the Ping button to test your entered details.
+See also "Using the Firmware Upgrade Utility for multiple upgrades on Windows".